glassfractals/Bot/README.md

-# /r/fuckcars Bot
+# r/fuckcars Bot for r/place

-The bot for fockcors and their allies!
+The bot for r/fuckcars and their allies!
 This bot connects with the [command server](https://github.com/fockcors/Commando) and gets it's orders from there.

 Command Server: https://placefc.herokuapp.com/